The most common tea questions (when you are new to it) answered

 Video showing how to make tea properly

-The 2´40´´ video below shows how to make tea, both using loose leaf tea, tea bags, a tea pot or tea bags:
+In this 2´40´´ video you can see an example on how to make tea, both using loose leaf tea, tea bags, a tea pot or tea bags:

 FAQs about making tea